Chesterfield Inlet Historic Sites and Trails

 Courtesy of the New Bedford Whaling Museum

 An Inuit elder Maria Teresa Krako in Chesterfield Inlet recalled her father Qimuksiraaq, one of the most renowned on the coast; “probably worked for the Americans”, and believes that when she was a child her father travelled with the American whaling captain George Comer.
 The Beaver article of The Wreck of the ‘FINBACK’ by W. O. Douglas, Mr Douglas sailed into the Arctic in 1916 and served there for 17 years, first with the RNWMP and then with the Hudson’s Bay Company.
 Read his account of The Wreck of the ‘FINBACK’.
+In earlier days, once ship was seen in the distance upon arrival, some people would be heard yell ship! in inuktitut, umiarjuaraapiik!

 Royal Canadian Mounted Police